joelwetzel/Hubitat-MQTT-SmartBlinds/README.md

 4. You'll need to print an adapter to connect the stepper shaft to the rod in the blinds.
 The rods can have lots of different shapes.
 Smart Home Hookup provided several options.
 I designed my own, since my rod had a profile like the superman emblem.
 I've uploaded that STL here.
 Print it at 100% infill.
 (By this point, you should have your blinds partially dismantled.
 Smart Home Hookup has a good youtube video on doing that.)
 5. Solder pins into the buck converter.
 Easiest way to do this is to stick it onto a breadboard, so that forces the pins to align well.
 6. At this point, you MUST calibrate the buck converter to output 5V.
 If you don't, you'll burn up your NodeMCU.
 (Yes, technically an ESP8266 is spec'ed for 3.3V, but it'll work at 5.)  ![alt text](https://github.com/joelwetzel/Hubitat-MQTT-SmartBlinds/blob/master/BuckConverter5V.png)
+7. Assemble the breadboard.
+The goals are:  Get 12V in.
+Convert it down to 5V.
+Get that 5V in to the NodeMCU.
+Have the 12V available for the stepper driver.
+Make it easy to connect the stepper driver.
+Here's what it should look like:
+TODO
+8. Clip off any tabs that are sticking out of the breadboard.